chachasikes/whatshould/README.md

 #### Features in progress
+- issue with setState and mutability, also issue with this.setState not setting. (http://stackoverflow.com/questions/24718709/reactjs-does-render-get-called-any-time-setstate-is-called, http://jaketrent.com/post/set-state-in-callbacks-in-react/)
+- is it possible to load a public folder of google sheets? (has to use google drive: https://docs.google.com/document/d/1WgI8GMo47XU-RWgkDf4_m7P5hiTkiTCc4t06V9WIK2E/edit, )
+- will shortened urls to google docs load via ajax?
 - prioritize most basic editing features for google sheet path
 - Create form element to load google sheet path
 - Parse google sheet path to get the key